2025 U.S. immigration enforcement protests

-Several protests and riots broke out against United States president Donald Trump's mass deportation of immigrants following the start of his second presidential term on January 20, 2025.
-Large-scale protests have occurred in Alabama, California, Georgia, Illinois, Indiana, Massachusetts, New York, North Carolina, South Carolina, Texas, and Washington.
+Since January 2025, several protests broke out against United States president Donald Trump's mass deportation of immigrants following the start of his second presidential term on January 20, 2025.
+Large-scale protests have occurred throughout Trump's second term in Alabama, California, Arkansas, Georgia, Illinois, Indiana, Massachusetts, New York, North Carolina, South Carolina, Texas, Minnesota, and Washington.

 Background

 On January 23, 2025, 3 days after returning to office in the second presidential inauguration, United States President Donald Trump implemented several campaign promises regarding stricter immigration enforcement, leading to an uptick in United States Immigration and Customs Enforcement (ICE) operations across major metropolitan areas.

 That same day, the DHS authorized federal law enforcement personnel from numerous federal agencies to assist in carrying out Trump immigration policies.
 A memo from acting Homeland Security Secretary Benjamine Huffman provided "the functions of an immigration officer" to several law enforcement agencies within the Justice Department, including the Drug Enforcement Administration, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the U.S. Marshals Service.
 The memo, addressed to acting attorney general James McHenry, noted that FBI agents have a role for arrests related to immigration, known as Title 8 authority; this authority was now conferred onto other agencies.

 On January 23, high-profile ICE raids occurred in Atlanta, Boston, Denver, Miami, New York City, Newark, Philadelphia, Seattle, and Washington, D.C., detaining 538 illegal immigrants.
 The mayor of Newark claimed that ICE raided a local establishment, detaining illegal immigrants as well as citizens, including a veteran, without a warrant.
 The White House said that "The Trump Administration arrested 538 illegal immigrant criminals, including a suspected terrorist, four members of the Tren de Aragua gang, and several illegals convicted of sex crimes against minors."

 On January 29, Trump ordered the preparation of the Guantanamo Bay detention camp to house tens of thousands of migrants.